Network constraints on the mixing patterns of binary node metadata: Introduction

 Figure~\ref{alltogether}(a) illustrates qualitatively the relationship of the bounds in each of these spaces.
 Both the metadata space and the graph space are subsets of the metadata-graph space.
 In what follows, we will demonstrate that the relationship between the bounds on the metadata-graph space and the bounds on the graph space is relatively straightforward.
 However, the relationship between the graph space and the metadata space in terms of assortativity is somewhat more nuanced.
 Depending on the topology and the node metadata vector, the assortativity range in the graph space can be either narrower or wider than the metadata space.
-The assortativity range of the metadata space is harder to define combinatorially, but can be explored via a complete enumeration (when computationally feasible~\cite{park2007distribution}) of all possible permutations of the metadata vector.
-However, for larger graphs we must resort to heuristic methods.

-By exploring the bounds using both combinatorial and empirical methods, we demonstrate that these bounds can be substantially far from $-1$ and $1$ in each of these three spaces.
-We reinforce these results by demonstrating that for some real-world networks the full range of assortativity is not possible for any of these three spaces.
+Using both combinatorial and empirical methods, we demonstrate that these bounds can be substantially far from $-1$ and $1$ in each of these three spaces.
+We reinforce these results by demonstrating that for some real-world networks the full reference range of assortativity is not attainable in any of these three spaces.
 Such evidence may provide some insights about the interpretation of common configurations as well as boundary ones that, without such a knowledge, would be misinterpreted by being considered less significant than they are.